bokeumcho/PTL.PRS/README.md

       6-6. `target_sumstats_val_file`: File path for target summary statistics for validation samples.

 7. `lr_list` (optional):
-   A grid of learning rates used for hyperparameter tuning.
-If not specified, a default value is calculated as:
-   - min(1, 10, 100, 1000 / n(SNPs), 1)
+   A grid of candidate learning-rate numerators for block-wise optimization.
+Each value is scaled by the number of SNPs used in training.
+If not specified, a default value is `c(1, 10, 100, 1000)` (which becomes `min(1, 10, 100, 1000 / n(SNPs), 1)` at run time).

 8. `iter` (optional):
    Maximum number of iterations for early stopping during training.
 Default value is 100 if not specified.